For this church:

 Clifton St Francis

 The church was built on a greenfield site with no previous structure there apart from the workman’s hut used for services before the church was completed.
-It is built of light coloured bricks and concrete blocks on a steel framework with a shallow pitched roof covered with ruberoid felt.
-It consists of nave, chancel, anteroom leading to the hall, tower, choir or side chapel and clergy vestries, organ loft, store room, kitchen and toilets.
+It was built of light coloured bricks and concrete blocks on a steel framework with a shallow pitched roof covered with ruberoid felt.
+It consisted of nave, chancel, anteroom leading to the hall, tower, choir or side chapel and clergy vestries, organ loft, store room, kitchen and toilets.
 Projecting blue bricks were used for decoration on the outer walls of the tower and hall.
 All interior walls were plastered.
 The roof of the hall was re-felted in 2005.

-The main windows facing the street have been replaced with PVCU white finish.
+The main windows facing the street had been replaced with PVCU white finish.
 In 2007 it was reported that there was much damage to the steelwork and metal windows.
 All the aluminium supporting brackets for the louvres in the tower had corroded badly and were removed along with all the louvres, which were replaced with ‘Galebreaker’ material to the six openings.
 Due to vandalism several vulnerable windows were removed and the spaces blocked up with red bricks.

 The modern brick vicarage was built next to the church on Southchurch Drive.
 Known as St. Francis House, it contains seven rooms downstairs and eight upstairs.
 Gardens back and front are 28 yards (25.6 m) long.

 The chapel was to be called St. Clare’s Chapel.
 But it was too cold for services so the clergy vestry was converted into a chapel and the choir moved to a small room near the kitchen.
 The old choir vestry became the clergy vestry.